-Keep in mind that your windshield is part of the Head-Up Display (HUD) system.
-If you ever have to get your windshield replaced, be sure to get one that is designed for HUD or your HUD image may look blurred or out of focus.
+Your windshield is part of the Head-Up Display (HUD) system.
+If you ever have to get your windshield replaced, get one that is designed for HUD or your HUD image may look out of focus.

 Windshield Wiper Blade Replacement